Isidore Taylor

-Isidore Justin Séverin Taylor was born in Brussels on 5 August 1789 and died in Paris on 6 September 1879.
-He was closely associated with the development of French theatre, a noted traveller and author, and a philanthropist.
+Isidore Justin Séverin, Baron Taylor (5 August 1789 – 6 September 1879) was a French dramatist, artist, and philanthropist.
+He was closely associated with the development of French theatre, a pioneer of Romanticism, and also a noted traveller.

 Life and career

-Isidore's father Hélie Taylor was English born and took French nationality.
-His mother was the Belgian Marie-Jacqueline Walwein (from what was then the Austrian Netherlands).
+Isidore Taylor was born in Brussels on 5 August 1789; his father Hélie Taylor was English born and took French nationality, and his mother was the Belgian Marie-Jacqueline Walwein (from what was then the Austrian Netherlands).
 Originally destined for a military career, the young man neglected this in favour of travelling about Europe and later the Near East.

 Among the fruits of his travels was a series of books on the French regions, Voyages pittoresques et romantiques dans l'ancienne France (1820–63), the nearly 7000 lithographs in which were the first to catalogue the French artistic patrimony.
 Another book, La Syrie, l'Égypte, la Palestine et la Judée (Paris, 1839), was illustrated with the author's watercolours, two of which are now in the collection of the Victoria and Albert Museum.
 Ennobled in 1825 by King Charles X, he was by this time collecting Spanish art on behalf of the new French King Louis Philippe I, who made him a Commissioner of Art in 1838.
 These paintings constituted the then named Spanish gallery of the Louvre.

 George Borrow describes meeting Taylor before and during the 1830s in his book The Bible in Spain.